MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle

 The solution to the problem of the perihelion precession of Mercury first involved various failed attempts proposing the unobserved existence of a new small planet Vulcan, an asteroid belt, or a gas cloud orbiting the Sun.
-However, the resolution to the problem came as a modification to the laws of gravity by General Relativity (GR).
-Similarly, the observation of higher rotational velocities in disks of galaxies than predicted by Newtonian gravity, as depicted in galaxy rotation curves, has driven further research into modifications to the laws of gravity.
-The discrepancies between observed luminance to gravitational mass ratio in galaxies and their missing Keplerian falloff on their velocity curves, together with faster radial velocities of galaxies in galaxy clusters than Newtonian predictions, among other evidences, are referred to as the “dark matter" problem \cite{Zwicky1933,Rubin1983,Review}.
-Modifying gravity instead of proposing the existence of physical cold dark matter is motivated by the Tully-Fisher (TF) law (the asymptotic velocities in rotation curves are proportional to the fourth root of their baryonic mass), Renzo’s rule (features in visible mass strongly correlate with features in velocity profiles), and the cuspy halo problem (Newtonian gravity generally predicts velocity profiles in galactic cores with visible mass only).
-These recent modifications to the classical laws of gravity are called Modified (Orbital) Newtonian Dynamics (MOND) hypotheses (or MilgrOmiaN Dynamics).
-The first and main MOND theory, Milgrom’s MOND \cite{Milgrom1983a,Milgrom1983b,Milgrom1983c}, can be thought as a modification to Newton's second law of motion, or to the inverse square law of gravity.
+However, the resolution came as a modification to the laws of gravity by General Relativity (GR).
+Similarly, the observation of rotational velocities in disks of galaxies higher than predicted by Newtonian gravity, as depicted in galaxy rotation curves, has driven further research into modifications to the laws of gravity and mechanics.
+The discrepancies between observed luminance to gravitational mass ratio in galaxies and their missing Keplerian falloff in their velocity curves, together with faster radial velocities of galaxies in galaxy clusters than Newtonian predictions, among other evidence, are referred to as the ‘dark matter' problem \cite{Zwicky1933,Rubin1983,Review}.
+Modifying gravity or inertia instead of proposing the existence of physical cold dark matter is motivated by the Tully-Fisher (TF) law (the asymptotic velocities in rotation curves are proportional to the fourth root of their baryonic mass), Renzo’s rule (features in visible mass strongly correlate with features in velocity profiles), and the cuspy halo problem (Newtonian gravity generally predicts velocity profiles in galactic cores with visible mass only).
+These recent modifications to the classical law of gravity or laws of mechanics are called Modified Newtonian Dynamics (MOND) models (or MilgrOmiaN Dynamics), with the first and main MOND being Milgrom’s MOND \cite{Milgrom1983a,Milgrom1983b,Milgrom1983c}, which can be thought of as a modification to inertia (applied to Newton's second law of motion) or to the inverse square law of gravity.
 Almost all full-fledged versions of MOND are just modified gravity, in which the inverse-square law of gravity approximately changes to an inverse law, and not modified inertia.
 As modified inertia, MOND modifies the kinetic term in the particle Lagrangian $mv^2/2$ or the ‘inertia term' $mg$, and measured kinematic accelerations are not simply proportional to forces per unit mass.